PowerPC applications: Game consoles

 All three major seventh-generation game consoles contain PowerPC-based processors.
 Sony's PlayStation 3 console, released in November 2006, contains a Cell processor, including a 3.2 GHz PowerPC control processor and eight closely threaded DSP-like accelerator processors, seven active and one spare; Microsoft's Xbox 360 console, released in 2005, includes a 3.2 GHz custom IBM PowerPC chip with three symmetrical cores, each core SMP-capable at two threads, and Nintendo's Wii console, also released in November 2006, contains an extension of the PowerPC architecture found in their previous system, the GameCube.

 Several arcade system boards were also powered by PowerPC-based processors, such as Sega Model 3, powering games such as Scud Race, Sega Rally 2 and Daytona USA 2, Konami Viper, which was used in Police 911 and Silent Scope EX, as well as Taito Type Zero, which powered the first two games in the Battle Gear series, as well as Densha de Go!
-3.
+3. Because they are based on PowerPC-based console hardware, the Triforce, based on the GameCube, and Namco System 357, based on PlayStation 3, also use PowerPC-based processors.